 How To Apply Hair Masks?

 While the benefits of a hair mask are known to you, how to use hair mask to its maximum benefit?
-We showed you how you can alternate the use of a hair mask and virgin coconut oil for long, beautiful hair.
+We showed you how you can alternate the use of a hair mask and virgin coconut oil with vitamin E for long, beautiful hair.
 What’s the difference?

 When you are making a hair mask at home to nurture your hair, you apply it on your hair after you shampoo it.
 The shampoo opens up your hair follicles and you can apply the mask using your fingers or a wide toothed comb.
 Partition your hair into sections so the goodness of your mask can reach your entire scalp.
 Leave it on for 20 minutes, and once you rinse it off, deeply conditioned hair is the result.